Skip to main content

 load_tcp "0.0.0.0:8090" { read_syslog }

-Connect to a remote endpoint and parse the response as JSON:
+Connect to a remote endpoint and read JSON

 // We know that there is only one connection, so we do not specify a pipeline.